zaritskylab/TNBC-SPATIAL-CHROMATIN-COMPACTION/README.md

 ### 2.2.
 Download

 Download the dataset from [BioImage Archive](https://doi.org/10.6019/S-BIAD2418) to your local machine (339 files).
 The folder structure should match the one shown in the [Data overview section](#21-data-overview) (you can refer to the BioImage Archive's [download help guide](https://www.ebi.ac.uk/bioimage-archive/help-download/), which includes options for bulk download).
 After downloading, make sure you set the required input data directory specified in [config/const.py](config/const.py) by the `DATA_DIR` variable to where the data is stored on your local machine.
-Any data related computational outputs (segmentations, segmentations_after_qc) will also be saved in this dir if you decide to run their code.
+Any data related computational outputs (segmentations, segmentations_after_qc) will also be saved in this directory if you decide to run the code.

 ```python
 DATA_DIR = "PATH-TO-THE-DATA"